JacksonLLee/cls-proceedings/readme.md

 Dev notes
 ---------

-The over-arching strategies of `cls-compile.py`:
+The overarching strategies of `cls-compile.py`:

 * Check if everything needed is in place before any PDF manipulation is done
 * Issue an error (and exit) as soon as one is detected

+Everything in the proceedings volume that comes after the table of contents is treated as "papers".
+This means that, for instance, if something like a prompt page to introduce the main session or parasession papers is desired, it should be treated as a "paper" and included in the organizer CSV file (but we probably don't want headers and page numbers for these -- need some way to handle this).

-The code by and large follows the style guide [PEP8](https://www.python.org/dev/peps/pep-0008/).
+The code by and large follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) code style guide.